CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

     The **TIME_FORMAT** function converts the date/time data type value including time value into a string of specified date/time format, and returns the value with the **VARCHAR** data type.

     :param time: A value of a type with time.
-(TIME, TIMESTAMP, DATETIME, TIMETZ, TIMESTAMPTZ or DATETIMETZ)
+(TIME, TIMESTAMP, DATETIME, TIMESTAMPTZ or DATETIMETZ)
     :param format: Specifies the output format.
 Use a string that contains '%' as a specifier.
 See the table :ref:`Date/Time Format 2 <datetime-format2>` of :func:`DATE_FORMAT` function.
     :rtype: STRING